XTRAGES/smartpension/README.md

 3. Login with the appropriate role (Admin, Doctor, or Pensioner)

 ## :balance_scale: License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the proprietary License - see the [LICENSE](LICENSE) file for details.

 ## :email: Contact
    aldinzendeli33@gmail.com